Fix the ‘Internet May not be Available’ Error on Android Devices

 - Drag down the notifications panel and click on the “Settings” icon.

-- Click on the “Check for Updates” button and wait for the mobile to complete the checking process.
+- Click on the “Check for Updates” button and wait for the process to complete.

-- Click on the “Download and Install” button once it becomes available.
+- Click on the “Download and Install” button once an update becomes available.

 - Wait for the update to be downloaded and installed.